Skip to main content

 • They need to make sure quorum is met (minimum number of members required to attend to make sure your AGM is valid) so check your constitution beforehand.

 • The Chairperson needs to make sure that all reports are moved, seconded, and voted upon to be accepted.
-For example, you might ask “Can I please have someone to move and second that the 2022 financial report be accepted?
-Thank you, Joe Blogs, for moving and John Doe for seconding.
-All those in favour, all those against, all those abstaining.”
+For example, you might ask “Can I please have someone to move and second that the 2023 financial report be accepted?
+Thank you, Joe Blogs, for moving and Jane Doe for seconding.
+All those in favour, (show of hands) all those against, all those abstaining and then the outcome – “Motion is CARRIED”.
+If anyone specifically states they are against the motion or wish to abstain from the decision then this should also be noted.

 Assign someone to take minutes (this is usually the secretary’s role).
-An AGM minutes template can be found here.
+We recommend you use our AGM Minutes template to make it simple.

 • Full Club/Society name, date, time (both start and end) of meeting and venue.

 • Who was there?
 Who sent an apology?
-Remember to include surnames.
+Remember to include first names and surnames.

-• Jobs/ tasks that were allocated to people.
+• Jobs/ tasks/actions that were allocated to people.

 • Anything that was voted on.
 The exact words of the motion, who moved and seconded the motion, and whether it is carried or not.